Drug addiction is an incredibly serious disorder with countless side effects. For instance, it can significantly impact the health of the addict.

 This can help addicts manage all sorts of mental conditions.
 For example, it can address depression, anxiety, and the stress of coping without drugs.

-It’s similar to normal talk therapy, but it’s much more structured and goal-oriented.
+It’s similar to normal talk therapy but much more structured and goal-oriented.

 Besides that, we offer dialectical behavioral therapy.
 This treatment program can tackle deep psychological problems in a simplified manner.

-That’s why it’s the perfect therapy to deal with intense issues like borderline personality disorders.
+That’s why it’s the perfect therapy for dealing with intense issues like borderline personality disorder.

 3. Medication Management